nataliiazab/nataliiazab/README.md

 ## About Me

 I switched from project management to tech after discovering my passion for programming while delivering cybersecurity projects funded by the US Department of State.
-I completed a 12-month full stack development training programme and I'm now looking for my first role where I can use my skills to create innovative solutions.
+I completed a 12-month full stack development training programme and I'm now looking for my first tech role where I can use my skills to create innovative solutions.

 🌐 [Check out My Portfolio](https://nataliiazab-portfolio.netlify.app)